josmar-crwdstffng/angular/aio/content/guide/schematics.md

 The documented sub-commands use the default Angular generation schematics, but you can specify a different schematic \(in place of a sub-command\) to generate an artifact defined in your library.

 Angular Material, for example, supplies generation schematics for the UI components that it defines.
-The following command uses one of these schematics to render an Angular Material `<mat-table>` that is pre-configured with a datasource for sorting and pagination.
+The following command uses one of these schematics to render an Angular Material `mat-table` element that is pre-configured with a datasource for sorting and pagination.

 <code-example format="shell" language="shell">